Candquarzy/Candquarzy/README_EN.md

 Thanks to my good friend [**Fairydewstz**](https://github.com/Lintha437) for giving me this name.

+I enjoy learning, and my first hobby is computers.
+My second hobby might be… astronomy?
+I find the universe really fascinating.

 I hope I can become cute~ ~~Though my mental state might not be very stable (x~~ There doesn't seem to be much else to say…

 ## 🗺️Language

 Well~ I am a Chinese native speaker, and you can communicate with me in Chinese.
-I am currently learning English and Japanese...
+I am currently learning English and Japanese now...

 > Chinese Traditional >= Chinese Simplified > English > Japanese